cube-js/cube/docs/Cube.js-Backend/Multitenancy-Setup.md

 ## Same DB Instance with per Tenant Pre-Aggregations

-To support per tenant pre-aggregation of data within same database instance you should provide `preAggregationsSchema` option.
+To support per tenant pre-aggregation of data within same database instance you should provide [preAggregationsSchema](config#options-reference-pre-aggregations-schema) option.
+You should use [authInfo](config#request-context-auth-info) to determine tenant which requesting the data.

 **cube.js:**
 ```javascript